Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ```bash
 $ tp-link-decrypt/bin/tp-link-decrypt Tapo_C200v4_en_1.4.2.bin
 ```
-Note that the commands given are relative to my working directory!
+Note that the command given is relative to my working directory!

 <img width="1246" height="594" alt="2026-02-25-21:07:47" src="https://github.com/user-attachments/assets/8b83be8d-2833-459d-9ef1-ad4a2d35e9a5" />

-We confirm that the operation was succesfull, by printing any human readable strings from the two files.
+We confirm that the operation was successful by printing any human readable strings from the two files.
 We can notice that the output from the encrypted file doesn't make sense (1st picture), whereas the **unencrypted** one (2nd picture) is already revealing secrets to us:
 - <img width="556" height="601" alt="2026-02-25-21:14:13" src="https://github.com/user-attachments/assets/b8f75a88-3355-4972-be13-9c5a0f5526ba" />
 - <img width="1269" height="693" alt="2026-02-25-21:14:43" src="https://github.com/user-attachments/assets/05be6d90-4d68-432b-ac86-fd8a47ae41b6" />